akeneo/pim-docs/cookbook/custom_entity/creating_a_custom_entity.rst

     The ProductDatagridManager and AssociationProductDatagridManager also have to be overriden by changing the parameters containing the name of their classes.

+    NB: the grid bundle and related customizations will change with the PIM RC-1

 Defining the Fields which are Used in the Grid ..............................................